rongroth/GettingAndCleaningData/CodeBook.md

 The run_analysis.R script contains the following functions:

+**checkForRawDataFile(rawDataZipFile)** - makes sure the raw data file is in the current working directory

 **checkCorrectLocation(dirName)** - makes sure the expected data directory exists

 **readData(dirName, dataType)** - works for both train and test data.
 Performs all reading and combining data to create separate train and test data frames